EBZebra/docs/edge/source/guide/configreference.md

 ## Screen orientation
 ### AutoRotate
-When disabled the orientation of the screen will not change as the device is rotated and vice versa.
-This is a screen rotation lock.
+Controls automatic rotation of screen orientation.
+When disabled, the orientation of the screen will not change when the device is rotated.

 **Possible Values**